bambooforest/reviews/Macklin-CordesRound2020/tests.md

     ##       cor
     ## 0.8943314

-    # Consonants are slightly worse than vowels
+Consonants are slightly worse than vowels.

     # Now create a long-form dataframe
     c.long = consonants